BritneyLozza/ClearLinux-Secure-Workstation/README.md

 **setup.sh** - A script to install applications, remove services and get a new system up and running. (workstation)

-**rkhunter** - A script to install rkhunter, an application that you can use to scan your system for rootkits
+**rkhunter.sh** - A script to install rkhunter, an application that you can use to scan your system for rootkits

 ---